 Keep in mind that Glasstire publishes journalistic arts writing.
 Preference will be shown for interesting, opinionated prose that eschews academic jargon.
 Ask yourself if this is something you would want to read.

-On the importance of arts writing, Christina Rees wrote in 2018, at the inaugural Prize’s announcement, in her op-ed Why We Need Art Writers Now (More Than Ever):
+On the importance of arts writing, then-Editor-in-Chief Christina Rees wrote for the inaugural Prize’s announcement, in her op-ed Why We Need Art Writers Now (More Than Ever):

 “The Glasstire Art Writing Prize… can encourage and cultivate the voices who are interested in engaging with the vast amount of visual art that this state churns out.
 Artists not only deserve honest critical writing about their work.
 They want it.
 The best artists, especially, want it.
 And the glossy lifestyle magazines and ‘curated’ Insta-sites that only embrace the forced glamor and fluff around visual art aren’t giving them (or art fans) this, or starting any meaningful conversation around art and what it can actually do in our culture.
 Given our current political moment, this problem of lack of real dialogue is especially galling.”